fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-17-developing-with-apple-silicon.md

 ![]({{ site.url }}/blog/assets/applesilicon/terminals.png)

+This is not how I usually work, as I prefer to set up commands which can run in the native terminal and perform emulation.
+But I figured, I'd mention this anyways.

 Note: all commands in this guide has been executed in the default and native Terminal app, unless stated otherwise.

 ## <a name="variants"></a> Installing two variants of certain software

 This describes how to install the native `app` and the Intel `app86` counterpart of certain software.
-As an example, I have `brew` and `brew86` set up like this.
+As an example, I have `brew` and `brew86` set up, just like described in [Ekaterina](https://twitter.com/EVNikonova)'s [post](http://sixty-north.com/blog/pyenv-apple-silicon.html).

 This can be achieved by creating shell aliases but also small shell "shim" scripts for the Intel variants.
 I prefer the shell script shim approach, and I have mine publicly available in the [shell/bin](https://github.com/fredrikaverpil/dotfiles/blob/main/shell/bin/) location of my dotfiles.

-If you go for the shim approach, make sure you make your shims executable and available on `$PATH`.
+If you go for the shell script shim approach, make sure you make your shims executable and available on `$PATH`.

 Feel free to copy and/or contribute with your improvements!

 ### <a name="homebrew"></a> Homebrew

+Begin by installing native and Intel version of Homebrew:

 ```bash
 # Install Homebrew for Apple Silicon